Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:27 It really supports the show.

-13:31 Brian, are you, have you looked into like buffer overflows and how all that kind of bad stuff happens?
+13:30 Brian, have you looked into like buffer overflows and how all that kind of bad stuff happens?

 13:37 It's the first time I learned about it.